Hj-lh/planets-repo/README.md

 ## Features

 - **Responsive Design**: Ensures a seamless viewing experience across all devices.
-- **Interactive UI**: Engage with the planets through beautiful images and captivating facts.
 - **Educational Content**: Learn interesting facts about each planet, including their discovery, composition, and more.
 - **Navigation**: Easy-to-use menu to swiftly move between sections or planets.
 - **Accessibility**: Designed with accessibility in mind to cater to all users.